AlexRiepenhausen/TemporalVideoDenoising/README.md

 In photography, there is a technique known as **image stacking** where you take several images of a single scene and average them, effectively simulating a longer exposure time.
 Given the assumption of image noise being a Gaussian distribution, the more images you average the better your signal-to-noise ratio will be.
-Still, implementing this technique for video is going to be a bit more tricky, simply because the scene most likely will contain moving objects and may be changing due to camera movement.
+However, implementing this technique for video is much more difficult because the scene will most likely contain moving objects or change entirely due to camera movement.
 Luckily, there are ways of implementing this technique for video assuming a non-moving camera - it's called **temporal denoising**

 ## The Implementation